Flow-Based Single-Step Completion for Efficient and Expressive Policy Learning: Introduction

-\begin{itemize} \item \textbf{A novel policy method based on single-step completion} using flow-matching generative models.
+Our key contributions are as follows: \begin{itemize} \item \textbf{A novel policy method based on single-step completion} using flow-matching generative models.
 This policy class is expressive and tractable, enabling direct action sampling without iterative inference.
-(Section \ref{Learning to complete the generative process}) \item \textbf{Compatibility with off-policy policy gradient methods}, such as DDPG+BehaviorCloning without worrying about BPTT.
+(Section \ref{Learning to complete the generative process}) \item \textbf{Compatibility with off-policy policy gradient methods}, such as DDPG+BC without worrying about BPTT.
 Our approach yields strong empirical results on standard D4RL benchmarks and facilitates seamless offline-to-online finetuning.
 (Section \ref{Offline RL with Single Step Completion Policy}) \item \textbf{A framework for distilling hierarchical behavior into flat policies.} We show how the single-step completion principle can be extended to exploit subgoal structures in long-horizon, sparse-reward, multi-goal conditioned environments.
 (Section \ref{Learning to Reach Goals via Completion Modeling}) \end{itemize}